1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 Now, how can you tell from this what has changed?
 The answer is NO, you can't tell until you scan the detailed modification.
 From this, you can only know *url* changed or view changed or both, that's all, you can't specify which one it is, which function has been changed or added.
 So if you don't go through all of it, you can't ensure what has been effected ultimately, without doubt, it add uncertainty.
 In other words, you have to take the risk that modifying something might affect something else.
 The reality might be that due to carelessness, you introduce some new bug somewhere, while fixing a known bug.
 Why does this happens?
 Put all urls in one modules, just because they are similar, namely, they have same logic.
 But if we want higher cohesion, we should focus on interrelation between elements of the same module.
 We can see there is nearly no relationship between url components.
 Why should we group it all together in one module?
 And obviously, this is not the only problem you are going to face.

 And we know *url1* will map request to *view1*, and the **relationship is necessary**.
 In Django, we can specify it explicitly.
-Imagine it: How would you handle this situation if the relationship is impclit, or in other words, you can't find out the relationship?
+Imagine it: How would you handle this situation if the relationship is implicit, or in other words, you can't find out the relationship?
 It's hard to deal with, right?

 > Note that the potential impact of changes has not been reduced by introducing these artificial boundaries between sections.
 These remain as complex and highly interconnected as before.
 The program as a whole may be marginally more complex, for the introduction of "module boundaries" introduces new elements into the system, and may require involved coding to accomplish the actual interfacing implied by so many intermodular references.
 >